ayooshkathuria/pytorch-yolo-v3/README.md

 data/obj/483510.JPG
 ```

+* To update the number of layers that are tracking gradients for fine-tuning, at the beginning of the `train.py` script, update the default `FINE_TUNE_STOP_LAYER`.

-### Run
+### Run Training

-Cmd (this will be for one-class detector):
+Cmd example:

-    python train.py --cfg cfg/yolov3-tiny.cfg --weights yolov3-tiny.weights --datacfg data/obj.data
+    python train.py --cfg cfg/yolov3-2class.cfg --weights yolov3.weights --datacfg data/obj.data --lr 0.0005 --unfreeze 2

 Usage:

     python train.py --help

-## Demo
+## Inference

-Here, you will use your trained model in a live video feed.
-Ensure the `yolov3-tiny.cfg` is set up to test (see first lines of file).  `runs` is where trained models get saved by default.
+Here, you will use your trained model for evaluation on test data and a live video analysis.
+The folder `runs` is where trained models get saved by default under a date folder.

 **Additional Instructions**